phillystafford/hs-challenge/README.md

 4. Feeling particularly good?
 Use ES6 or React components.

 ## Submission
-Once complete, push to GitHub and email the forked repository's link to your recruiting specialist so they can send to the team.
+Once complete, email either a) a zip of your work or b) a link to the page hosted on GitHub Pages to your recruiting specialist so they can send to the team.